TheCowboyAI/nixos-yubikey/reset-keys.md

 - **Commands Not Found**

   - Did you boot from this SD?
+  - Did you boot from this SD?

 - **YubiKey Connection**

   - Make sure your YubiKey is properly connected to your computer before running the script.
   - this may be tested by ... #//todo
+  - this may be tested by ... #//todo

 - **SSH Agent**

+  - The script starts `ssh-agent`.
   - The script starts `ssh-agent`.

 ---